07 Checkpoint: Lists

 4. neither of them

-2. Why is the modify_args function NOT able to change main’s local variable x?
+2. Why is the modify_args function NOT able to change the value of main’s local variable x?

-1. Because x is a number and therefore passed to a function by value
+1. Because x is a number and numbers in Python are immutable

-2. Because x is a list and therefore passed to a function by reference
+2. Because x is a list and lists in Python are mutable

-3. Why is the modify_args function able to change main’s local variable lx?
+3. Why is the modify_args function able to change the value of main’s local variable lx?

-1. Because lx is a number and therefore passed to a function by value
+1. Because lx is a number and numbers in Python are immutable

-2. Because lx is a list and therefore passed to a function by reference
+2. Because lx is a list and lists in Python are mutable

 Sample Run